temporalio/documentation/docs-src/cli/operator/cluster/health.md

 The `temporal operator cluster health` command checks the health of the [Frontend Service](/concepts/what-is-a-frontend-service).
 A successful execution returns a list of [Cluster](/concepts/what-is-a-temporal-cluster) metrics.

-Use the options listed below to change the behavior and output of this command.
+Use the following options to change the behavior and output of this command.

 - [--address](/cli/cmd-options/address)